yang02/cv/README.md

 # CV #
 * b.
 4 July 1984
-* Born in Kanagwa and now based in Tokyo, Japan
+* Born in Kanagwa and now based in Tokyo/Kyoto, Japan

 ##Education##